anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Note that this also addresses situations in which a nonceless voucher is used and may be pre-provisioned to the pledge.

 {{exchangesfig_uc2_4}} depicts exchanges for the PER request handling and the following subsections describe the corresponding artifacts.
+Note that "Request" and "Certificate" do not denote BRSKI-PRM defined artifacts, but are data objects depending on the certificate management protocol used by the domain Key Infrastructure.

 ~~~~ aasvg
 +--------+    +------------+    +-----------+    +--------+    +------+